zendesk/zendesk_api_client_rb/Readme.md

 ## Configuration

 Configuration is done through a block returning an instance of ZendeskAPI::Client.
-The block is mandatory and if not passed, a ZendeskAPI::ConfigurationException will be thrown.
+The block is mandatory and if not passed, an ArgumentError will be thrown.

 ```
 ZendeskAPI::Client.new do |config|